AI-Pree/Pride/README.md

 - Reduce the compilation time significantly
 - Try to make simple language

-# Programming Langugae Design and its Reasoning:
+# Programming Language Design and its Reasoning:
 ## For operators
 - Use ```:=``` for assigning value, coz normally ```=``` would mean equal.